 Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact XI.
 LAND USE AND PLANNING.
-Would the project: oo) Physically divide an established community?
+Wo ould the project: 00) Physically divide an established community?
 No impact pp) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
 No impact a) Physically divide an established community?